 The recession of the late 2000s clobbered Detroit hard, especially its auto industry.
 Despite the preservation of its ornate lobby, for a couple of years, only one of its elevators worked.
 Its tenants started to flee, and those who stayed were told in June 2010 that the building would close.

 In late September 2010, developer Emre Uralli, doing business as Luke Investments, presented to the Detroit Brownfield Redevelopment Authority a plan calling for 4,400 square feet of first-floor retail space, five floors of offices and 110 apartments.
 The project would cost about $67.4 million, and it hinges on lining up financing in a tough economy and the continued turnaround of downtown Detroit.

 While he opened the Sky Bar in the Stott, the rest of the project never happened.
 Instead, Uralli put the Stott up for auction.
 It sold for $8.95 million on Sept.
-12, 2013.
-He also auctioned off the Free Press Building - another building he bought but did nothing with - at the same time, getting $4.025 million for it Sept.
+12, 2013, to a Chinese investment firm, DDI Group.
+Uralli also auctioned off the Free Press Building - another building he bought but did nothing with - at the same time, getting $4.025 million on Sept.
 11.